 Watering Lady Tulips

 Because they prefer drier conditions, Lady tulips don’t need to be watered too regularly.
-Once per week is fine for most plants if the soil is really dry.
+Once per week is fine for most plants if the soil is arid.

 How, When, and Why to Fertilize Lady Tulips

-With such a short growing season Lady tulips won’t need large amounts of fertilizer.
-Once per year after planting the bulbs in the fall, provide a dose of slow-release fertilizer to encourage the roots.
+With such a short growing season, Lady tulips don’t need much fertilizer.
+However, once per year, after planting the bulbs in the fall, provide a dose of slow-release fertilizer to encourage the roots.

 Pruning & Cutting Back Lady Tulips